English literature: Literature from the Commonwealth of Nations

 From Nigeria a number of writers have achieved an international reputation for works in English, including novelist Chinua Achebe, as well as playwright Wole Soyinka.
 Soyinka won the Nobel Prize for literature in 1986, as did South African novelist Nadine Gordimer in 1995.
-Other South African writers in English are novelist J.M.
-Coetzee (Nobel Prize 2003) and playwright Athol Fugard.
+Other South African writers in English are novelist J. M. Coetzee (Nobel Prize 2003) and playwright Athol Fugard.
 Kenya's most internationally renowned author is Ngũgĩ wa Thiong'o who has written novels, plays and short stories in English.
 Poet Derek Walcott, from St Lucia in the Caribbean, was another Nobel Prize winner in 1992.
-An Australian Patrick White, a major novelist in this period, whose first work was published in 1939, won in (1973).
-Other noteworthy Australian writers at the end of this period are poet Les Murray (1938–2019), and novelist Peter Carey (born 1943), who is one of only four writers to have won the Booker Prize twice.
+An Australian Patrick White, a major novelist in this period, whose first work was published in 1939, won in 1973.
+Other noteworthy Australian writers at the end of this period are poet Les Murray, and novelist Peter Carey, who is one of only four writers to have won the Booker Prize twice.

 Major Canadian novelists include Carol Shields, Lawrence Hill, Margaret Atwood and Alice Munro.
 Carol Shields novel The Stone Diaries won the 1995 Pulitzer Prize for Fiction, and another novel, Larry's Party, won the Orange Prize in 1998.
 Lawrence Hill's Book of Negroes won the 2008 Commonwealth Writers' Prize Overall Best Book Award, while Alice Munro became the first Canadian to win the Nobel Prize in Literature in 2013.
 Munro also received the Man Booker International Prize in 2009.
 Amongst internationally known poets are Leonard Cohen and Anne Carson.
 Carson in 1996 won the Lannan Literary Award for poetry.
 The foundation's awards in 2006 for poetry, fiction and nonfiction each came with $US 150,000.